 In the past few years, the church has gone under intense restoration and cleaning to help clean up the exterior stonework that had darkened due to pollution over the centuries.
 In 2020, following multiple protests, the church also removed the stained glass window commemorating the Royal African Company as well as the highly controversial statue of slave trader Edward Colston.

-Not only is the enchanting Candlelight series known for its stunning live music performances and signature sea of twinkling candles, but it’s also pretty famous for the incredible venues that host the concerts, too.
-Some of Bristol’s most beautiful locations including The Mouth Without and The Church of All Saints join St Mary Redcliffe Church in hosting these unforgettable evenings that pay tribute to some of your favourite modern hits, classical compositions, soundtracks, genres and more.
+Some of Bristol’s most beautiful locations including The Mouth Without and The Church of All Saints join St Mary Redcliffe Church in hosting Candlelight evenings that pay tribute to some of your favourite modern hits, classical compositions, soundtracks, genres and more.